Interaction design for J&J's internal supply-chain tool

 When a consumer-health company can't see its own supply chain clearly, the stakes aren't a missed quarter.
 They're a consumer's safety.

 Johnson & Johnson's supply data lived in many separate systems, and the people who needed it most weren't engineers.
-I shaped the design direction for an internal tool that made the whole chain legible to non-technical users — one source of truth that unified scattered systems into a single view, tracing a product from raw material all the way to the store shelf.
+I shaped the design direction for an internal tool meant to make the whole chain legible to non-technical users — one source of truth to unify scattered systems into a single view, tracing a product from raw material all the way to the store shelf.